ralphdaryn/kicksrus/README.md

 3. **Implement User Reviews:** Add a user review and rating system for products to encourage community engagement, informed decision-making, and trust-building.

-4. **Improve Admin Tools:** Enhance inventory management tools for administrators to streamline product listing updates and maintenance.

-5. **Performance Optimization:** Focus on optimizing website performance, including faster load times and efficient resource utilization, to ensure a smooth shopping experience even during high traffic.
+4. **Performance Optimization:** Focus on optimizing website performance, including faster load times and efficient resource utilization, to ensure a smooth shopping experience.

-6. **Marketing and Outreach:** Increase marketing efforts and outreach to attract more users to our platform, growing our exclusive member base and community.

-7. **Accessibility:** Ensure website accessibility compliance to provide an inclusive experience for users with disabilities.

-8. **API Integration:** Integrate third-party APIs to expand functionality and enhance the user experience.
+5. **API Integration:** Integrate third-party APIs to expand functionality and enhance the user experience.
 This may include features like real-time product availability or enhanced payment options.

-9. **Adopt a Better JavaScript Framework:** Plan to migrate to a more robust JavaScript framework to improve code structure, maintainability, and scalability, enhancing the overall performance of the application.
+6. **Adopt a Better JavaScript Framework:** Plan to migrate to a more robust JavaScript framework to improve code structure, maintainability, and scalability, enhancing the overall performance of the application.